In text-based chatbots, "routing" is invisible. You click "Support," and the backend silently switches endpoints.

 Latency High (Large context) Low (Focused context)

-Maintainability Fragile (One change breaks all) Robust (Isolated updates)
+Maintainability Fragile (One change breaks all) Reliable (Isolated updates)

 Specialization Generic responses Expert-level domain knowledge